junxit/us-congress-bills-111/metadata.md

 - 2010-09-30 — Motion to reconsider laid on the table Agreed to without objection.
 - 2010-09-30 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 9/28/2010 H7196-7197)
 - 2010-09-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 9/28/2010 H7196-7197)
+- 2010-11-15 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.